Panicode/APCS-Programs/README.md

 ### Reminder: create 'issues' in the top tabs for help on any subject!
+Don't be afraid to ask me questions on github or in person!

 # Welcome to The APCS Program Repository! :purple_heart:
 ![Logo](https://i.imgur.com/mZGHSXp.png)